tjhei/BigMPICompat/README.md

 ## About

+- Usage: just include the single header file in your code
-- Requires OpenMPI 3.0.x or MPICH 3.1.x or newer
+- Requirements: OpenMPI 3.0.x or MPICH 3.1.x or newer

+This projects was made to allow for large MPI communication in the [https://dealii.org](deal.II) library.
+The project is heavily inspired by the [https://github.com/jeffhammond/BigMPI](BigMPI library).

 ## Test results